 Carey Olsen welcomes the Guernsey Code's clarity.
-Our listing team acts as the leading listing sponsor and agent on TISE having completed almost twice the number of listings in 2018 as the next TISE listing agent.
-We continue to lead as preferred listing agent for debt capital markets listings and so far this year have completed nearly 70% of such listings as well as assisting with the migration of listings to TISE from other exchanges including Luxembourg and Ireland.
-Carey Olsen is also the leading offshore legal adviser to entities listed on the London Stock Exchange, advising 100 clients in total - over double the number of the next offshore law firm (Corporate Advisers Rankings Guide, August 2018).
+Our listing team was the leading TISE listing agent in 2019, acting as listing agent for over one third of all new issuers of debt securities on TISE during the year and listing over twice the number of classes of securities than the next listing agent.
+We also completed more high yield listings than any other listing agent, acting in connection with half of all high yield bonds listed on TISE last year, reflecting our position as the market leader in this area.
+Carey Olsen is also the leading offshore legal adviser to entities listed on the London Stock Exchange, advising over double the number of clients than the next offshore law firm (Corporate Advisers Rankings Guide, 2019).